wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (d) Any International Preliminary Examining Authority may perform the obligations referred to in paragraphs (a) and (b) through another agency responsible to it.

-### Rule 72 Translation of the International Preliminary Examination Report
+### Rule 72---Translation of the International Preliminary Examination Report

 ##### 72.1 Languages